crfjunior65/DevOps-001/README.md

 Este projeto está sob a licença MIT.
 Veja o arquivo [LICENSE](LICENSE) para mais detalhes.

 ---
+Sections
+Ansible - IT automation tool to configure systems, deploy software, and orchestrate IT tasks.

+Docker - Package applications as portable container images to run in any environment.

+Kubernetes - Container orchestrator to run applications in scalable environments.

+Terraform - Infrastructure as code software to plan, deploy and manage infrastructure.

+Vagrant - Automate development environments, packages, operating system configuration, users, and more.
+---

 ## 🏆 Status do Projeto